 Another thing worth highlighting is that during the Biden administration, the United States took a more hostile stance towards El Salvador, particularly as the Salvadoran government intensified its efforts to combat gang violence and restore order within its borders.

-In contrast, China took the opportunity to draw even closer to El Salvador, further solidifying their partnership.
 Besides China, El Salvador also maintains strong ties with other Asian nations like Japan and South Korea, underscoring its strategic approach to fostering diverse international alliances.